 Merita graduated in 2008 at the Faculty of Architecture, University of Prishtina.
 In 2004 she was engaged for the first time in CHwB as a student in the Conservation Plan of Drenoc (Decani).
 Afterwards she was part of the research group in the Conservation and Development Plan of the Historic Area of Prizren and in the visioning workshop of the Municipality of Hani I Elezit.
 In 2015 she has been engaged in CHwB in the program “Local Cultural Heritage Plans” in the municipality of Partesh, where she managed some of the construction works and the organization of traditional festivals.
 She is currently working as an architect and researcher in several program components of CHwB.

-Sokol is currently pursuing his Master’s degree studies in Faculty of Architecture, University of Prishtina.
-He started to work in CHwB as an intern in Preservation of Prizren Fortress in November 2015 he started to work as an architect and project assistant of Adaptation of Prizren Fortress and other projects.
+Sokol is a Master candidate in the Faculty of Architecture, University of Prishtina.
+He started working in CHwB as an intern in Preservation of Prizren Fortress.
+In November 2015 he started to work as an architect and project assistant of Adaptation of Prizren Fortress.
+Currently he is engaged in the project “Mapping of Cultural Heritage Sites in Kosovo” and “Cultural Territorial System (CTS)”.

 Berat has joined CHwB in 2002 as a logistic officer.
 He coordinates most of the project logistic functions that include the areas of supply, transportation and office vehicle maintenance.